-“Working Hours” means 9am to 5pm UK time, Monday to Friday, excluding bank and public holidays in England.
+“Working Days” means Monday to Friday, excluding bank and public holidays in England; and

 Provision of Services.
 During the Subscription Period, Gearset will provide the Services and make available the Documentation to the Customer in accordance with and subject to the terms of this Agreement.
 In providing the Services, Gearset shall:

-provide Support Services to Customer with reasonable skill and care, and use reasonable commercial efforts (i) to make the Support Services available during Working Hours and (ii) to respond to all support requests within 24 Working Hours.
+Provide Support Services to Customer with reasonable skill and care, and use reasonable commercial efforts (i) to make the Support Services available during Working Hours and (ii) to respond to all support requests within 1 Working Day.

 Processing of Personal Data.
-Gearset processes Personal Data in accordance with the terms and conditions of the privacy notice on the Gearset Website from time to time.
-To the extent that Customer Data includes Personal Data, Gearset and Customer shall enter into a separate Data Protection Addendum governing the processing of such Personal Data.
+Gearset processes Personal Data (including any User Data that constitutes Personal Data) in accordance with the terms and conditions of the privacy notice on the Gearset Website from time to time.
+To the extent that Customer Data includes Personal Data, the terms of the Data Processing Addendum on the Gearset Website shall apply and are incorporated herein by reference.

 Authorised Users.
 In relation to the Authorised Users, the Customer undertakes that: (i) the maximum number of Authorised Users that it authorises to access and use the Services shall not exceed the number of User Licences it has purchased; (ii) it will not allow or suffer any User Licence to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services (including under a subsequent reassignment) without the written permission of Gearset; and (iii) it will ensure that all Authorised Users keep their login credentials confidential, shall be primarily responsible for any activity carried out using those login credentials and shall notify Gearset of any unauthorised access to the Services using those login credentials.